Ckin111/MapleLeafs/docs/DesignDoc.md

 The application allows for the admin and user to log in and for new users to register for their account.
 It allows for the admin to preform the CRUD operations on a stock of jerseys to which the users will able to browse and view and add to their shopping cart.
 It allows for the user to add and delete items from their shopping cart and 'buy' the items once they are ready.
-The website also allows quick access of every product via a search bar.
+The website also allows quick access to every product via a search bar.

 ### Definition of MVP
-The admin and users must be able to login with the users also able to register new accounts The admin must be able to preform CRUD operations on the stock of jerseys which is persistently stored.
+The admin and users must be able to login.
+New users are able to register new accounts.
+The admin must be able to preform CRUD operations on the stock of jerseys which is persistently stored.
 The user must be able to add, delete, and checkout their shopping cart which also must be persistently stored.
 The website must allow quick and easy access to the products with a postive user experince.